 Principal Sam put a few papers on the desk, sat down, and turned to talk to me, “I owe you an apology.”

-Removing her mask; in what I perceived as sign of softening, the principal sat down and continued, “I’m a tiny, frosty-haired, old lesbian…perhaps that makes me a little rough around the edges….regardless…I haven’t been really nice to you while you have been here.
-I say this not to make excuses, rather to simply state the facts.”
+Removing her mask; in what I perceived as sign of softening, the Principal continued, “I’m a tiny, frosty-haired, old lesbian.
+I think that makes me a little rough around the edges sometimes.
+Regardless, I haven’t been really nice to you while you’ve been here.
+I’m not making excuses, just stating the facts.”

-No one spoke for a moment as we both considered the words that escaped her mouth…
+No one spoke for a moment as we both considered the words that escaped her mouth.

-“If you tell anyone I said that…I will deny it completely!” she said smiling again.
+“If you tell anyone I said that I will deny it completely!” she said loudly, smirking at me.

-I appreciated her confiding in me at that moment, and had decided that this was as good a time as any to ask the question that was drilling away at me, “Have you heard anything about funding yet?”
+I appreciated her confiding in me at that moment, and decided that this was as good a time as any to ask the question that was drilling away at me, “Have you heard anything about funding yet?”